This page contains affiliate links. Please read our disclosure for more info.

 Compared to other Allbirds shoes, there aren’t quite as many colours available for the Mizzles, especially outside the US store.

-The classic colours are natural grey, dapple grey (much lighter), and true black (with a black sole).
+The classic colours are dark grey, light grey, true black (with a black sole), and natural black (with a black sole).

 I went for one of the limited edition colours, Ironbark, a pale greenish/grey colour with a light grey sole.
 I really like it.

 Note that colours look quite different in the various Allbirds fabrics.
-Simon has the Ironbark Tree Runners and it’s a much darker colour.
+Simon had the Ironbark Tree Runners and it’s a much darker colour.

 Allbirds Wool Runners vs Mizzles